DanielObi23/FocusFlow/README.md

 - localStorage for caching
 - JWT for secure API access
 - arcject for rate-limiting, bot detection and request filtering
+- AWS S3 for profile image storage

 ### Database
 - PostgreSQL using neon serverless database (for free hosting)

 ### Integrations
-- OpenAI/Claude API for learning path generation
+- Claude API for learning path generation
-- LinkedIn API for skill import
-- Google OAuth for authentication

 ### DevOps
 - Git/GitHub for version control
 - Vercel/Railway for deployment
-- CI/CD pipeline for automated testing and deployment

 ## Installation